rsdoiel/antenna/socal_north.md

 date: 2023-11-16, from: The Daily Bruin (UCLA Student Newspaper)

-Students have complained about prices at the UCLA Store market being more expensive than stores such as Target and Ralph&#8217;s.
+Students have complained about prices at the UCLA Store market being more expensive than stores such as Target and Ralph’s.
 The UCLA Store market sells an array of food, drinks, toiletries and cleaning supplies, carrying many of the same products as other grocery stores in Westwood.

 <https://dailybruin.com/2023/11/15/students-express-frustration-with-price-of-goods-at-ucla-store/>